 Segment 1 of Upward Bound in 2022 will be spent at the facilities of Heidelberg Bible Fellowship, near Waterloo, Ontario, Canada and is centred around an intensive schedule of Bible teaching seminars.
 The seminar leaders are excellent, experienced teachers and the ministry is focused on topics that are particularly helpful and appropriate for a younger demographic.
 One of the seminars is a ‘How to Study the Bible’ Course that is interactive and hands on.

-As well as the teaching, there are a number of fellowship activities each afternoon/evening that give attendees an opportunity to make new friendships and enhance existing ones.
-Some of the activities include: mini golf, river tubing, a “Sunday School Picnic” afternoon, sports and games.
-As well there are also evening chapel times, campfires and lots of singing.
+As well as the teaching, there are a number of fellowship activities in the afternoon/evenings that give attendees an opportunity to make new friendships and enhance existing ones.
+Some of the activities include: mini golf, a “Sunday School Picnic” afternoon, sports and games.
+There are also evening chapel times, campfires and lots of singing.

 This year, attendees will be billeted with a local family who will provide bedding and towels.
 Breakfast will be provided by the hosts, and all other meals will be eaten at Heidelberg Bible Fellowship.
 You’ll of course need your Bible and a notebook is recommended.
 A binder will be provided with all of the speakers’ outlines.